nmeum/saneterm/DESIGN.md

 [Gtk signals][gtk signals] are defined for control commands, e.g.
 `interrupt` for ctrl+c.
 These signals are then bound to pre-defined key combinations, i.e. the `interrupt` signal is bound to `ctrl+c`.
 The signal handler for the `interrupt` signal then determines the current ASCII control character for `VINTR` using `termios(3)` and sends this character to the PTY.
+At the moment, these key bindings are ignored if the cursor is not at the buffer position where the next character would be entered.

 ### Buffering